biolink/biolink-model/docs/index.md

  * [has receptor](has_receptor.md) - the organism or organism part being exposed
  * [has route](has_route.md) - the process that results in the stressor coming into direct contact with the receptor
  * [has stressor](has_stressor.md) - the process or entity that the receptor is being exposed to
+ * [has topic](has_topic.md) - Connects a node to a vocabulary term or ontology class that describes some aspect of the entity.
+In general specific characterization is preferred.
+See https://github.com/biolink/biolink-model/issues/238
  * [has total](has_total.md) - total number of things in a particular reference set
     * [variant to population association➞has total](variant_to_population_association_has_total.md) - number all populations that carry a particular allele, aka allele number
  * [has zygosity](has_zygosity.md)